 Caring for a parent or loved one with any stage of Alzheimer’s disease or dementia can be a stressful, long, and emotional journey.
 However, we want you to know that you are not alone.
 At Long Island Alzheimer's and Dementia Center, you have access to an entire network of support and guidance.

-In addition to providing Alzheimer’s workshops for your loved one in early stage, moderate stage, and late stage Alzheimer’s disease, we also offer a network of support for caregivers through our Caregiver Support Groups.
-It doesn’t matter if your loved one is still relatively independent and you’re a care partner or if your loved one needs more support, our Caregiver Support Groups will connect you to the professional support and peer support to make a difference.
+In addition to providing educational workshops for your loved one in early stage, moderate stage, or late stage of dementia, we also offer a network of support for caregivers through our Caregiver Support Group program.
+No matter where you are in your journey, our Caregiver Support Groups will connect you to the professional support and peer support to make a beneifical difference.

 Caregiving can be an isolating and difficult experience.
 How can anyone actually understand your emotions unless they’ve gone through it themselves?
 Our caregiver support groups are facilitated by licensed Master’s level social workers to help reduce the caregiver isolation, stress, and depression.
 These sessions are attended by other caregivers who are going through or have been through similar situations.

 Our support groups are in a supportive atmosphere where you’ll find validation for your own experiences.
 It will be a relief to know what you’re going through is normal, and you’re not the only person with similar feelings — whether positive or negative.
 Our support groups are the excellent environment for you to share openly without concern of being judged.
 Most importantly, you can find solutions to your problems — not based on what you “should” do, but based on what other caregivers have done to make it through a similar situation or problem.